Booch, Please: Everything You Need To Know About Kombucha on Tap

 Some Variables to Consider About Storing Kombucha on Tap

-Kombucha Brewers International (KBI), a non-profit trade association with global membership, has recently acquired definition from NSF on dispensing requirements for kombucha.
-Great news - NSF states that it can be dispensed through same systems utilized for beer.
-Although KBI went a step further.
-Due to the acidic nature of kombucha, all metal components in the dispense system must be 304-grade stainless steel, identical to what is mandated for dispensing wine from kegs.
+Kombucha Brewers International (KBI), a non-profit trade association with global membership, has recently acquired a definition from NSF on dispensing kombucha requirements.
+Great news - NSF states that it can be dispensed through the same systems utilized for beer.
+However, KBI went a step further.
+Due to kombucha's acidic nature, all-metal components in the dispense system must be 304-grade stainless steel, identical to what is mandated for dispensing wine from kegs.

 Cleaning Maintenance for Kombucha